Elveman/VGTranslate3/README.md

 config_example/config_tess_google.json
 ```

-Please note that by default the server address is 0.0.0.0, making it accessible to anyone using the same local network.
-To use the server with the local RetroArch build, change the address to 127.0.0.1 or localhost.
+Please note that by default the server address is `0.0.0.0`, making it accessible to anyone using the same local network.
+To use the server with the local RetroArch build, change the address to `127.0.0.1` or `localhost`.

 # Docker
 To build: